The 800 credit score: What it means, why it helps and how to get one

 It’s also a good idea to review your credit reports with the three credit bureaus (Equifax, Experian and TransUnion).
 Believe it or not, millions of Americans have errors on their credit reports — and those errors could inadvertently lower your credit score.

-Make sure all the information on your credit reports is accurate and learn how to dispute credit report errors with the credit bureaus.
+Make sure all the information on your credit reports is accurate, and learn how to dispute credit report errors with the credit bureaus.

 Add to your credit portfolio

 If you feel like you’re doing everything right and your credit score hasn’t yet passed 800, you might simply have to wait.
 Fifteen percent of your credit score comes from the length of your credit history.
-Even if you’ve been practicing responsible credit habits since you opened your first credit card, it might take a while for those habits to earn you an exceptional credit score.
+Even if you’ve been practicing responsible credit habits since you opened your first credit card, building an 800 credit score might take a while.

 If that’s the case, don’t worry.
 Having excellent credit is just as good, and you’ll receive nearly all of the benefits that come with a near-perfect credit score.